offbynull/learn/Bioinformatics/input/input.md

    "* Middle d=16 bases aren't known."
    ```

-Assembly is the process of reconstructing an organism's genome from the fragments returned by a sequencer.
-Since the sequencer breaks up many copies of the same DNA and each fragment's start position is random, the original organism can be reconstructed by finding overlaps between fragments and stitching them back together.
+Assembly is the process of reconstructing an organism's genome from the fragment_SEQs returned by a sequencer.
+Since the sequencer breaks up many copies of the same genome and each fragment_SEQ's start position is random, the original genome can be reconstructed by finding overlaps between fragment_SEQs and stitching them back together.

 ```{svgbob}
               "DNA reads"                               "Stitched DNA reads"